 Need any more convincing on why you should add this flavorful berry into your diet?
-Keep reading to learn about the health benefits of blueberries, and find some creative ways to squeeze few servings of this top superfood into your day.
+Keep reading to learn about the health benefits of blueberries, and find some creative ways to squeeze few servings of this top superfood (and organ-nourishing food) into your day.

 Wondering about the health benefits of blueberries and how they’re beneficial?
 Here are the top seven health benefits of blueberries: